-All students from Years 7 9 - Year 11 have an individual CEIAG portfolio which incorporates all the careers plans in one document including a yearly updated tracjker sheet of all the Careers provision provided. this shows progression of ideas and development from career planning and self presentation skills.
+All students from Years 7 - Year 11 have an individual CEIAG portfolio which incorporates all the careers plans in one document including a yearly updated tracker sheet of all the Careers provision provided. this shows progression of ideas and development from career planning and self presentation skills.
 This also links work experience/ WRL and enterprise activities, and other achievements together.
 The student's portfolio then plays an important part in the collation of work for the Leaver's Portfolio in Year 11.
+The students have an employability pass to identify transferable skills throughout the year.